 The City's Environmental Services Section regulates the storage, use, treatment, and disposal of hazardous materials and wastes at industrial and commercial facilities.

-Visit StopWaste.org's Household Hazardous Waste Small Business Program for more information on how small business can safely dispose of certain types of hazardous wastes at Household Hazardous Waste facilities.
+Visit StopWaste.org's Household Hazardous Waste Small Business Program for more information on how qualifying small businesses can dispose of certain types of hazardous wastes at Household Hazardous Waste facilities.

 Certified Unified Program Agency (CUPA)

-Senate Bill 1082, which became law in 1993, established a process for cities and counties to become certified by California's Secretary for Environmental Protection as Certified Unified Program Agencies (CUPAs).
-In 1997, the City of San Leandro became one of only a few California cities to be certified as a CUPA.
+Senate Bill 1082, which became law in 1993, established a process for cities and counties to become certified by CalEPA as Certified Unified Program Agencies (CUPAs).
+In 1997, the City of San Leandro became certified as a CUPA.

 - Hazardous Waste Generator Program

 - California Accidental Release Program (CalARP) for large quantity toxics and flammables